Add Qt versions

-To determine whether a particular Qt version is installed correctly, Qt Creator calls
+To verify the installation of a particular Qt version, Qt Creator calls

 qmake -query and checks that the directories referenced in the output exist.
 When Qt Creator complains about the installation of a self-built Qt version, try running

 make install in the build directory to actually install Qt into the configured location.
-If you installed Qt using the Qt Installer, run the Qt maintenance tool to check for updates or to reinstall the Qt version.
+If you installed Qt using the Qt Installer, run Qt Maintenance Tool to check for updates or to reinstall the Qt version.

-If your build of Qt is incomplete but you still want to use QMake as build system, you need to ensure the following minimum requirements to be able to use that setup with Qt Creator.
+If your build of Qt is incomplete but you still want to use qmake as build system, you need to ensure the following minimum requirements to use that setup with Qt Creator.

 - qmake is an executable that understands the